To download a printable version of this page, please click here.

 There have been a very limited number of reports in the scientific literature of people with 18p- and a rearrangement of their internal organs or additional organs.
 For example, in one individual, the location of the internal organs was reversed (situs inversus).
 In other individuals, there was an extra spleen (accessory spleen), or a malrotation of the intestines.
 In these case reports, the changes did not require surgical correction.
 It should be noted, however, that these types of malformations may require surgical intervention on occasion.

-Males with 18p- may have some changes in the genital region.
-The testicles may not be fully descended (cryptorchidism).
-The opening of the urethra may not be at the end of the penis (hypospadias).
+As mentioned above, males are at risk for cryptorchidism (undescended testicles) if they are missing the critical region.
+Hypospadias has also been reported in males with 18p-.
+This occurs then the opening of the urethra is not be at the end of the penis (hypospadias).
 In some cases, surgery may be required to correct these concerns.

 Foot abnormalities are fairly common in people with 18p-.
 Their feet may be rotated inward or outward.
 They may also have flat feet.